-What happened to the Galaxy S11?
-Samsung skipped a few numbers for its latest Galaxy S20, which takes over the flagship mantle from 2019’s Galaxy S10.
+This Samsung Galaxy S20 review has us asking 'what happened to the Galaxy S11?'
+Samsung skipped a few numbers for the Galaxy S20, which took over the flagship mantle from 2019’s Galaxy S10.
 While it may be a confusing jump, there’s good reason for it, as Samsung has packed a lot in: it's a massive upgrade, especially if you’re keen to get your first 5G phone.

-This is the phone to get if you want to try out the new tech that Samsung has to offer, but you don’t want a large phone, or a large dent in your wallet.
-You could go for the Ultra if you want more storage or a 108MP camera, and can stretch to the price tag, but for day-to-day use the S20 is going to be the best choice for most people.
+This is the phone to get if you want to try out the 2020 tech that Samsung has to offer, but you don’t want a large phone, or a large dent in your wallet.
+You could go for the Ultra if you want more storage or a 108MP camera, and can stretch to the price tag, but for day-to-day use the S20 is going to be the best choice in the range for most people.

-The camera is another highlight of this phone, with Samsung boosting a lot of specs on the rear array.
+The camera is another highlight of the Galaxy S20, with Samsung boosting a lot of specs on the rear array.
 All three main cameras have been improved (including increased pixel sizes to improve night time photography by allowing more light in), and there are also a few software tweaks to improve the overall experience.

 The telephoto lens is even better than the one on the Galaxy S10 too, allowing you to shoot high-quality 3x optical zoom shots or stretch all the way to a 30x digital zoom.
 The Galaxy S20 Ultra has higher camera specs overall, but most people will be more than satisfied with the shooter on this phone.

 Another highlight of the Galaxy S20 is its 4,000mAh battery.
 It’s larger than the cell in the S10, and we’ve found the battery life to be strong with typical use – this phone isn’t going to last you much longer than one day of normal use, but what smartphone does?